 But there’s one particular band whose discography I always return to every few months.
 The band that barreled through the doors of NYC’s Luna Lounge in 1999, and went straight into playing MTV and SNL not even three years later.
 The band that singlehandedly launched a brand new age of guitar music—The Libertines, Arctic Moneys, The Killers, and Franz Ferdinand are all heirs.
 I’m talking about a little band called The Strokes.

 I won’t lie; when I was in my late teens I fully wanted to be Julian Casablancas.
-With his coldly rigid demeanor, his scrappy, sexy, sewage-rat presentation, and scuzzy lyrics about late-night attempted hookups, he was an unapologetically brash dirtbag to the core—but a self-aware dirtbag—one that I begrudgingly grew to love.
-I later became obsessed with emulating his power and confidence with the way I dressed, the way I acted, and the way I conducted myself.
-His image became a vessel for me to reclaim that confidence that I severely lacked growing up—not to mention that his songwriting almost singlehandedly got me through college.
+With his coldly rigid demeanor and scuzzy lyrics about casual hookups and the late night trivialities of city life, he was an unapologetically brash dirtbag to the core — but a self-aware dirtbag — one that I begrudgingly grew to love.
+He was easy for me to emulate with the way I dressed, the way I acted, and the way I conducted myself.
+I could easily relate to him because he was an endearingly awkward kid who was well aware that he was playing a game.
+He made it abundantly clear that the confident rockstar repose illusion he oozed was just that — an illusion.
+His image became a vessel for me to reclaim that confidence that I severely lacked growing up.
+If I faked it long enough, then maybe I would eventually believe that I was capable of being just as powerful — not to mention that his songwriting almost singlehandedly got me through college.

 When I first arrived in New York, I was convinced it would kill me.
 The mythology I had internalized about the city being the place where people with “big dreams” go to “make it,” was immediately upended the day I arrived.
 It felt like having my soul sucked out by a demon.
 Everything was expensive.
 The smell of piss, garbage and tainted molecules permeated my senses every day, and the MTA was always late.
 I absolutely fucking hated it.
 And yet, that romantic mythology was, and is, still alive in me.
 I couldn’t imagine living anywhere else.
 The Strokes’ very first record, Is This It, was the soundtrack to my transition into college life, constantly in the backdrop of my excursions around the city from borough to borough.